 Pursuant to provisions of Section 139 of the Act and the Companies (Audit and Auditors) Rules, 2014 and on recommendation of the Audit Committee, the Board proposed and recommended to Shareholders for the appointment of M/s.
-Lahoti Navneet & Co, Chartered Accountants, Mumbai (ICAI Firm Registration No. 116870W) as Joint Statutory Auditors of the Company for a period of 4 years i.e. to hold office from the conclusion of this Annual General Meeting until the conclusion of 41st Annual General Meeting of the Company to be held in the financial year 2022.
+Lahoti Navneet & Co, Chartered Accountants, Mumbai (ICAI Firm Registration No. 116870W) as Joint Statutory Auditors of the Company for a period of 4 years i.e. to hold office from the conclusion of this Annual General Meeting until the conclusion of the 34th Annual General Meeting of the Company